 The Freight House (107 Vine St.; 608.784.6211) is a popular choice for high quality steaks and seafood in a historic 1880-era railroad warehouse that can get a bit loud; choose from among ten different steak entrées, as well as pork chops, chicken, and vegetarian entrées; seafood entrées like king crab legs, salmon, and lobster can be ordered as half or full orders.

-The Waterfront Restaurant and Tavern (328 Front St. South; 608.782.5400) offers a number of sophisticated entrées that change with the seasons; a recent winter menu was seafood-heavy and included coconut-curried mussels, a meat-free Corsican linguini, prosciutto-wrapped pork tenderloin, steaks, and lamb; lunch is served during the week (M–F 11–2:30) with a wide selection of sandwiches, salads, and soups.
+Author’s Pick: The Waterfront Restaurant and Tavern (328 Front St. South; 608.782.5400) offers a number of sophisticated entrées that change with the seasons; a winter menu when I visited was seafood-heavy and included coconut-curried mussels, a meat-free Corsican linguini, prosciutto-wrapped pork tenderloin, steaks, and lamb; lunch is served during the week (M–F 11–2:30) with a wide selection of sandwiches, salads, and soups.

 Huck Finn’s On the Water (127 Marina Dr.; 608.791.3595) is set on a bay on the Black River, with something of a Key West vibe, next to a marina where you can stare at the big boats and wish you had one.
 The menu includes steak and fish like catfish and walleye.
 The lunch menu has a number of more affordable options, mostly sandwiches .